DHU1: The First Statewide Symposium on the Digital Humanities

 Student Editors on the Web: The Victorian Short Fiction Project

-Dr. Leslie Thorne-Murphy and several of her students present the Victory Short Fiction Project, a student-produced wiki for short fiction from Victorian England.
+Dr. Leslie Thorne-Murphy and several of her students presented the Victory Short Fiction Project, a student-produced wiki for short fiction from Victorian England.
 The VSFP contains works that students transcribe from the Harold B. Lee Library’s Special Collections.
 Students also write commentary and organize the works by author and publication.
 Many of these stories are not available anywhere else.
-The students express how meaningful it is for them to participate in original document research and to create a permanent, meaningful product.
+The students expressed how meaningful it is for them to participate in original document research and to create a permanent, meaningful product.

 Textual and Visual Analysis Methods

 Dr. Peter Leonard of the Yale University Library walked faculty through using MALLET to extract topics from large corpora of text.
 He also demonstrated several innovative visualization methods and interfaces his office is developing.
 Dr. Leonard’s visit was co-sponsored by the Office of Digital Humanities and the Scandinavian Studies Program.

 Text Analysis Workshop

 Focusing on students, with interested faculty also invited, Dr. Jeremy Browne walked attendees through basic, online text analysis tools including concordance TAPoR and Voyant Tools.

 Romancing the Novel: A Computational Taxonomy of the Eighteenth Century Literary Field

 Dr. Mark Algee-Hewitt of the Stanford Literary Lab revealed theory behind, and demonstrated the application of topic modeling to various collections of literary works.
 Notably, he noted the following distribution of time within a two-year digital humanities project: 6 months acquiring, preparing, and digitizing the text; 2 weeks applying computational algorithms; 17.5 months interpreting the results.
 This colloquium was co-sponsored by BYU’s Humanities Center.